Summer Olympic Games / All-time Medal Table by Country

 NOTES top

 *Bohemia Historical region of central Europe and former kingdom, forming roughly the westernmost two-thirds of what is now the Czech Republic.
 With the collapse of that empire after World War I and the creation of Czechoslovakia in 1918, Bohemia became a province of the new republic.
-Bohemia became part of the independent Czech Republic as of January 1, 1993.
+Bohemia became part of the independent Czech Republic as of January 1, 1993 (0 G / 1 S / 3 B).

 *Chinese Taipei includes medals won as Taiwan (TAI, 1960-1964) and the Republic of China (ROC, 1968-1972) before the Chinese Taipei name was adopted in 1984.